AnuKritiW/QEMMeshSimplifier/README.md

         * **Windows**: OpenMP is included in most recent versions of MSVC.
     * **Metal** (macOS only): Used for GPU-accelerated computations when the `{USE_METAL}` option is enabled.
 This feature requires macOS and the Metal framework.

-3. **Build the Project** Run the following commands to configure and build the project:
+3. **Build the Project**: Run the following commands to configure and build the project:
     ```bash
     mkdir build && cd build
     cmake ..